 A. Definitions.
 Unless otherwise indicated, the following terms shall have the following corresponding definitions:

+“Artificial Intelligence” has the same meaning as provided in Conn.
+Gen. Stat. § 4a-2e, as may be amended.

-1. “Bid” shall mean a bid submitted in response to a solicitation.
+2. “Bid” shall mean a bid submitted in response to a solicitation.